microsoft/TaskWeaver/website/docs/tracing.md

 We can click the span (a unit of work in the trace) to see the details of the span, including the logs and the attributes.

-The screenshot below shows the prompt of the CodeGenerator to the LLM:
+The screenshot below shows the details of the span of Planner's reply function:

 ![Tracing Prompt](../static/img/trace_prompt.png)

+From this view, we can see the user query, the prompt sent to the LLM, and the tokens consumed (prompt_size and output_size) by the LLM.
 We also recorded the generated code, the posts between different roles, etc. in the trace.

 There are also views of the trace, for example the call graph view, which shows the call hierarchy of the spans.